- Takes hormone testing to a whole new level: Dutch Complete + Cortisol Awakening Response (CAR)

 The DUTCH Plus™ report includes:

-Metabolites of Estrogens (8, including E1, E2, E3, 2-OH-E1, 4-OH-E1, 16-OH-E1, 2-methoxy-E1), Androgens (8, including Testosterone, DHT and DHEA-S), Progesterone (2), Cortisol (3), and Melatonin and 8-OHdG.
+Metabolites of Oestrogens (11, including E1, E2, E3, 2-OH-E1, 4-OH-E1, 16-OH-E1, 2-methoxy-E1), Androgens (8, including Testosterone, DHT and DHEA-S), Progesterone (2), Cortisol (3), and Melatonin, 8-OHdG, Neurotransmitter Metabolites (2, HVA, VMA) and Nutritional Organic Acids (4, MMA, Xanthurenate, Kynurenate, Pyroglutamate).
 The diurnal pattern of Free Cortisol and Cortisone are also provided, including the Cortisol Awakening Response and an optional nighttime Insomnia Cortisol measurement.*

 What can the DUTCH Plus™ tell us that the DUTCH Complete™ and other adrenal tests cannot?